 Fattoush is a salad that can be easily adapted to your taste preference or whatever you have at home.
 Use sourdough or other sturdy bread if you don’t have pita.

 The sweetness and slightly chewy texture of toasted pita really make this dish, so I’ll be inclined to always use it here.
 The parsley and mint add a strong herbaceous hit and don’t need to be chopped too finely as they form part of the body of the salad in the way they do in tabbouleh.
 Keep a few of the smaller parsley stems in the mix too.
 They have so much flavour.

-I developed this recipe for MAN Family Wines Free-run Steen Chenin Blanc, a crisp wine that has vibrant aromas of quince, pear and apple.
-With refreshing acidity, minerality and a full-bodied mouthfeel, it stands up perfectly to the acidity in this salad.
-It’s a versatile food wine that pairs well with seafood, poultry and vegetable dishes.
+I developed this recipe for MAN Family Wines Free-run Steen Chenin Blanc, a crisp wine that has vibrant aromas of quince, pear, and apple.
+With refreshing acidity, minerality, and a full-bodied mouthfeel, it stands up perfectly to the acidity in this salad.
+It’s a versatile food wine that pairs well with seafood, poultry, and vegetable dishes.

-Fattoush is a robust and hearty salad that is delicious without lettuce, but baby gem lettuce or other chopped up crisp lettuce lightens it up.
+Fattoush is a robust and hearty salad that is delicious without lettuce, but baby gem lettuce or other chopped-up crisp lettuce lightens it up.
 I like to serve it at the base of the Fattoush.
 Garnish this salad with pomegranate arils and a sprinkle of lemony sumac.
 To make this salad the main event, serve with warm or room temperature roasted chicken or store-bought rotisserie chicken.

 *Cooks notes – to make this recipe vegan, simply swap the honey for maple syrup or sugar.